sciencegenome/rust-samtools-extractor/README.md

 # rust-samtools-extractor

 - rust samtools extractor.
 - give the id list and extracts all the reads corresponding to those ids and writes a fasta.
+- please see the last commit message and if it says compiled binary then it is completed or else still in development version.

 ```
 cargo build